Quick Start

 script: echo "test job"

-In the pipeline, in addition to the stages
+In addition to stages

-there is also a failStages
+there is also failStages

 # Branch name